This post is also available in: Deutsch (German)

 If you have Arabic friends or family, or regularly enjoy Arabic music or movies, chances are high that you have heard the word habibi before.

 The word habibi (حبيبي) is associated with warm feelings and love.
-It deviates from the word habib (lovely), ending the with ending -i (for “my”), literally meaning “my lovely”.
+It deviates from the word habib (lovely), ending with -i (for “my”), literally meaning “my lovely”.
 The English equivalent would be darling.

 In many Arabic countries, you’ll hear the word habibi in all kinds of situations in daily life.
 Does that mean that we love everyone?
 Well, not really.
 The word habibi is part of our culture.
 It can be said to family and friends, but surprisingly even to a stranger you’ve had a small conversation with on your way to the grocery shop.
 You can even say it to the cashier after buying your groceries.